Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: ADAPTING NHF FOR BAYESIAN INFERENCE

 where $\Pi_0$ is the joint prior distribution, $\pi_0$ the prior distribution of the parameters of interest and $f$ the Gaussian distribution of the Encoder.
 We fix the target density of the final momenta $g(\mathbf{p})$ (e.g. Gaussian).
-We now seek to minimize the KL-divergence between the model joint distribution and the desired target joint distribution conditioned on data $\Pi(\mathbf{q},\mathbf{p} | \boldsymbol{d}) = \pi(\mathbf{q}|\boldsymbol{d}) g(\mathbf{p})$.
-We write the latter as the product of a density depending on $\mathbf{q}$ and an other density depending on $\mathbf{p}$ so that the two are independent.
-Using Bayes' theorem, we have (see Appendix \ref{sec:fullKLderivation} for more details): \begin{footnotesize}
+We then minimize the KL-divergence between the model joint distribution and the desired target joint distribution conditioned on data $\Pi(\mathbf{q},\mathbf{p} | \boldsymbol{d}) = \pi(\mathbf{q}|\boldsymbol{d}) g(\mathbf{p})$.
+We write the latter as the product of a density depending on $\mathbf{q}$ and one depending on $\mathbf{p}$.
+Using Bayes' theorem, we have (see Appendix~\ref{app:lossesInference}):